cesar-douady/open-lmake/doc/src/meta_data.md

 - Its name.
 - The target corresponding to this prefix/suffix pair.

-### `LMAKE/rules`

-This file contains a description of the rules as they have been understood by open-lmake after having processed `Lmakefile.py`.

 ### `LMAKE/outputs/<date>/<time>`

 This file contains a transcript of the `lmake` command that has been run at `<time>` on `<day>`.
 Such logs are kept for a number of days given in `lmake.config.console.history_days`.

-### `LMAKE/last_output`

-This file is a symbolic link to the last transcript.

-### `LMAKE/targets`

-This file contains the targets that have been required by `lmake` commands in chronological order (with duplicates removed).

-### `LMAKE/version`

-This file contains a state-recording version of open-lmake.
-If the recorded version does not match the used version, none of the open-lmake commands can be used.

-### `LMAKE/debug`

-This dir contains a sub-dir for each job `ldebug` was used for.
-These sub-dirs are named after the job id as displayed by `lshow -i`.

-### `LMAKE/tmp`

-This dir contains a sub-dir for each job which was run while keeping its tmp dir.
-These sub-dirs are named after the job id as displayed by `lshow -i`.

 ### `LMAKE/quarantine`